Speak to a qualified cancer nurse

 Spinal cord checks – If you have had an operation on your spinal cord, the nurses will regularly check the movement and sensation in your arms and legs.
 You may need to lie flat in bed for 2–5 days to allow the wound to heal.
 A physiotherapist will help you learn how to roll over and how to get out of bed safely, so the wound is not damaged.

 Pressure stockings – You will need to wear pressure stockings on your legs to prevent blood clots from forming while you are recovering from surgery.
 Tell your doctor or nurse if you have pain or swelling in your legs or suddenly have difficulty breathing.

-Bandages and bruising – The dressing on your head may vary from a simple bandaid to bandaging that covers your whole head.
+Bandages and bruising – The wound will be covered with a dressing, which may vary from a small adhesive pad to bandaging that covers your head.
 Some or all of your head may have been shaved.
-After surgery to certain parts of the head, your face and eyes may be swollen or bruised: this is normal.
-It is not usually painful and should ease within about a week.
+After surgery to some parts of the head, your face and eyes may be swollen or bruised: this is normal.
+It is not usually painful and should ease in about a week.

 Having a shunt – A build-up of cerebrospinal fluid in the brain is called hydrocephalus.
-It may occur before surgery as a result of the tumour, but can also happen after surgery.
-To drain the extra fluid you may have a shunt.
-The surgeon places one end of a long, thin tube into your brain.
-A temporary tube (called an external ventricular drain, or EVD) drains fluid into a bag on the outside of the body.
-A permanent shunt is inserted completely inside your body.
-It drains into your abdomen and the fluid is absorbed into the bloodstream.
+It may be caused by the tumour or it can happen after surgery.
+To drain the extra fluid, you may have a temporary or permanent shunt (a long thin tube placed into your brain).
+For a temporary shunt (called an external ventricular drain), the tube drains fluid into a bag on the outside of the body.
+For a permanent shunt, the tube is inserted completely inside your body.
+It drains into your abdomen and the fluid is absorbed into your bloodstream.